ARV Super2: Operational history

-The Hewland AE75 engine, which is no longer available, has a life of 800 hours, after which time alternative engines are installed.
+The Hewland AE75 engine, which is no longer available, has a life of 800 hours, after which time alternative engines must be installed.
 Replacement engines have all been heavier than the 49 kg original, needing a lead counterweight in the tail to maintain balance.
-The empenage is short-coupled and its area is a little marginal for the landing flare, so flaring with a stopped engine might prove marginal.
+The empenage is short-coupled and its area is a little marginal for the landing flare, so flaring with a stopped engine (and thus no propwash) might prove problematic.

 LAA-approved modifications include ground-adjustable propellers, tundra tyres, additional fuel tanks and fuel-injection.
 The LAA has approved the fitting and testing of vortex generators, with a view to reducing stall speed and improving landing flare.